 You will probably be fully aware of why each provision is necessary, but just in case you need help, each document comes with very extensive explanations and advice contained in the drafting notes as well as a separate guide to editing legal document templates.

-In structuring the document in such a way, the agreement becomes an umbrella contract that is set up for the possibility of future assignments under the same terms.
+In structuring the agreement in such a way, distinguishing the deliverables is much easier and the agreement becomes an 'umbrella contract' ready set up for the possibility of future assignments under the same terms.

-All later assignments of work are automatically subject to the terms of your contract unless you agree to a new contract.
-All that is needed in any subsequent work is a new description of the work and a reference to the contract.
+All later assignments of work become automatically subject to the terms of your original contract unless you agree to a new one.

 Treat as your standard contract or negotiate terms

-Of course, you can either edit a document and use it as your standard terms, or you can negotiate the detail assignment by assignment.
+Of course, you can either edit an agreement and use it as your standard terms, or you can negotiate the detail of each individual project.

 The importance of a good specification of work